-in EUR millions, as of 31 December 2022 2021
+in EUR millions, as of 31 December 2023 2022

-Solvency II Own Funds 948.1 926.8
+Solvency II Own Funds 1,011.4 948.1

-SII Technical Provisions to Financial Statements Reserves (977.9) (902.3)
+SII Technical Provisions to Financial Statements Reserves (906.5) (777.5)

-Reinsurance Differences 280.2 190.1
+Reinsurance Differences 66.6 84.6

-SII Deferred Tax to Financial Statements Deferred Tax 20.6 23.9
+SII Deferred Tax to Financial Statements Deferred Tax 58.5 43.8

-Deferrals of Acquisition Income & Expenses 517.6 489.6
+Deferrals of Acquisition Income & Expenses 359.1 321.4

-Other Intangible Assets 7.5 5.7
+Other Intangible Assets 6.8 7.5

-Property, plant & equipment held for own use 8.1 8.0
+Property, plant & equipment held for own use 7.1 8.1

-Financial Statements Equity 804.2 741.7
+Financial Statements Equity 603.0 636.0

 Solvency II Own Funds are calculated in line with the Solvency II Directive and associated guidance.
-Financial Statements Equity is calculated in line with FRS 101.
+Financial Statements Equity is calculated in line with International Financial Reporting Standards as adopted by the European Union and those parts of the Companies Act 2014 applicable to Companies reporting under IFRS.